amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/05_Investment_Strategy/investing_strategy.26.md

 The printing press, radio, tv, computers, databases, internet, blogs like instagram and facebook.
 All have had monumental transformations upon our civilization.

-Now we are at another one, as anyone reading understands, the computing and internet disrupted almost every industrial sectors, all except one industry.
+Now we are at another one, as anyone reads understands, the computing and internet disrupted almost every industrial sectors, all except one industry.
 Finance.
 The internet was missing a key piece of the puzzle which would enable it to disrupt the finance and regulatory industries.
 It was impossible to send money through the internet without a trusted third party.
 If you wanted to send money, you had to use a bank.
 This is because banks are in control of a process called settlement.
-Settelment is the process that balances two seperate ledgers.
+Settlement is the process that balances two seperate ledgers.
 This maintains a stable monetary supply so the economy doesn't blow up.

 Bitcoin is what solved this problem.
 It is the first time we are enabled to do settlement without a third party.